-Join us on on a new date to be confirmed at this unique industry event and listen to our World-renowned speaker Professor Jim Al-Khalili OBE FRS deliver his speech on The Future of Energy.
+Join us on on the 25th of November at this unique industry event and listen to our World-renowned speaker Professor Jim Al-Khalili OBE FRS deliver his speech on The Future of Energy.

 Jim Al-Khalili OBE FRS is an academic physicist, author and broadcaster.
 Since 2005, he has held a joint professorship in physics and in the public engagement in science at the University of Surrey, where he also holds the title of Surrey Distinguished Chair.
 Despite his many public commitments, he continues to teach undergraduates and conduct his research in quantum physics.
 He received his PhD in nuclear reaction theory in 1989 and has published over 100 papers in the field.